ucb-rit/savio-training-intro-spring-2020/intro.md

 Large amounts of disk space is available for purchase from the [*condo storage* offering](http://research-it.berkeley.edu/services/high-performance-computing/brc-condo-storage-service-savio).
 The minimum purchase is about $5,840, which provides roughly 42 TB for five years.

+# Sensitive Data on Savio

+Savio (and AEoD) is P2, P3 (formerly PL1) and NIH dbGap certified.

+PIs/faculty must request a P2/P3 project alongside requests for a new FCA/condo allocation.
+Existing projects can't be converted to P2/P3 projects.

+BRC is also working on a platform for highly sensitive data (P4) called SRDC.

+More info is available in the slides from Dec.
+2019 "Working with Sensitive + Protected Data" workshop: [https://tinyurl.com/srdc-dec2019](https://tinyurl.com/srdc-dec2019)

 # Logging in

 To login, you need to have software on your own machine that gives you access to a UNIX terminal (command-line) session.
 These come built-in with Mac (see `Applications -> Utilities -> Terminal`).
 For Windows, a good option is [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).